jackmarsh/Grovers-Algorithm/README.md

 pip install matplotlib
 ```

-## Running the tests

-Explain how to run the automated tests for this system

 ### Running Grovers Algorithm

+Run grovers.py to run the algorithm.
+The Jupyter notebook contains detailed mathematical explanations.

-This creates 16-dimensional computational basis and attempts to find x from the basis.
+Running grovers.py like below creates 16-dimensional computational basis and attempts to find x from the basis.

 It returns result and state, where result is the index of the found state in register 1 and state is the found state.